 Some of the best remedies for itching and skin allergies are:

 Arsenicum album: It is useful in treating skin ailments such as chronic urticaria, chronic eczema and psoriasis.
 The rash might be papular and cause a burning sensation.
 Wheals, which are induced due to consistent exposure to cold can also be remedied by this remedy.

 Apis Mellifica: It is useful when urticarial infections have a sudden onset with a widespread appearance of welts.
 Hives that spread all over the body and bed rashes can also be treated with this drug.

-Hepar Sulphur: This drug is helpful in treating moist eruptions on skin folds and the joints.
+Hepar Sulphur: This drug is helpful in treating moist eruptions on skin folds and joints.
 The skin in such cases is prone to suppuration and becomes very sensitive.
 This can also be used in eczematous scalp and cases wherein the skin becomes very sensitive.

-Caladium: It is most commonly used in case of asthmatics who suffer from rashes.
-This kind of rash alternates with the asthma attacks.
+Caladium: It is most commonly used in the case of asthmatics who suffer from rashes.
+This kind of rash alternates with asthma attacks.

-Psorinum: Psorinum is one of the most wonderful medicines for skin rash and itching in the bend of joints, for example the hollow of the knee or elbow.
+Psorinum: Psorinum is one of the most wonderful medicines for skin rash and itching in the bend of joints, for example, the hollow of the knee or elbow.
 Itching is intolerable and the skin gets raw or may even start to bleed from intense and continuous scratching.
-So severe is the condition that the person often finds it hard to even sleep.
+So severe is the condition that the person often finds it hard even to sleep.